 In 2011, Tethys carried out an aeromagnetic graviometry survey over more than half of the PSC Area.
-The initial analysis of the data from the aerial graviometry survey completed at the end of 2011 has revealed several attractive prospective areas with the potential presence of very large deep sub-salt and sub-thrust prospects within the Bokhtar PSC Area.
-This additional seismic will target these areas and provide the final data in a comprehensive programme to optimally locate a deep well.
-It is expected that this data will be acquired this summer with initial interpreted results in Q4 2012.
-It is also expected that Tethys' large drilling rig "Telesto" will be mobilized to Tajikistan to drill this well before the end of this year.

-The seismic programme has been designed to target these areas as the graviometry survey has identified them to be the most likely to contain large deep prospects including potential Jurassic reefs located on the edge of likely Permian basement high features.
-Jurassic reefs form some of the most prolific fields in the Amu Darya basin and no wells have ever been drilled through the overlying salt layer in Tajikistan to date.
-The data also reveals significant potential in other parts of the PSC Area.
+The initial analysis of the data from the aerial graviometry survey completed at the end of 2011 has revealed several attractive prospective areas with the potential presence of very large deep sub-salt and sub-thrust prospects within the Bokhtar PSC Area including potential Jurassic reefs located on the edge of likely Permian basement high features.
+Jurassic reef form some of the most prolific fields in the Amu Darya basin and no wells have ever been drilled through the overlying salt layer in Tajikistan to date.